Clipsham

 The village is well known for its limestone quarries.
 Clipsham stone, part of the Upper Lincolnshire Limestone Formation, can be found in many of Britain's most famous buildings including King's College Chapel (Cambridge), the Examination Schools in Oxford, York Minster, and in repairs to the Houses of Parliament.
 The earliest recorded use of Clipsham stone was for Windsor Castle between 1363 and 1368.
 The London Stone is made of it, however, and dates back at least to about 1100.

+Yew Tree Avenue

 The topiary Yew Tree Avenue, once the carriage drive to Clipsham Hall, has been maintained by the Forestry Commission.
-The avenue stretches for 500 metres, with some 150 shaped yew trees leading towards the Hall, a Grade II* listed mansion set in a landscaped park.
+The avenue stretches for 500 metres, with some 150 shaped yew trees leading towards the Hall.
 Many of the trees are over 200 years old and have been trimmed since the late 19th-century into various shapes depicting birds and animals on the tops and designs in relief on the sides.

 After 2010, Forest Enterprise could not fund the annual trimming and the trees became overgrown and diseased.
-The Clipsham Yew Tree Avenue Trust, a registered charity, has signed a 20-year agreement with the Forestry Commission to take over the management of the avenue.
+The Clipsham Yew Tree Avenue Trust, a registered charity set up in 2018, has signed a 20-year agreement with the Forestry Commission to take over the management of the avenue.

-St Mary's church is a Grade II* listed building.